jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 1. Process GST Return.
 For example, process from 01/10/2015 to 31/10/2015.
 2. Bad Debt Relief screen will be prompted (see the screenshot below) if the system found there are outstanding Tax Invoices has expired at 6 months.
-3. Sales documents from the company has empty GST No will be unticked.
+3. Sales documents from the company has empty GST No will be un-ticked.
 You can tick the documents if you think this company is a GST Registered person.

    ![des-print-gst-bad-debt-relief-process-gst-returns-1](../../../static/img/usage/gst-and-sst/gst/print-gst-bad-debt-relief-process-gst-returns-1.jpg)